The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: The Fundamental Plane relation for the four clusters

-where the exponent values $\alpha_\mathrm{circ}$ are determined following \citet{zhu23}, and depend on the $r$-band absolute magnitude, $g - i$ colour, and S{\'e}rsic index of the member.
+where the exponent values $\alpha_\mathrm{circ}$ were determined following \citet{zhu23}, and depend on the $r$-band absolute magnitude, $g - i$ colour, and S{\'e}rsic index of the member.
 The first step required is understanding how to interpret $\sigma_w$ in terms of a physical aperture $\hat{R}$ such that $\sigma_w=\sigma_\mathrm{ap}(\hat{R})$.
-As clear from Fig. \ref{compap}, we find that, on average, $\sigma_w$ is a good approximation of the velocity dispersion within the effective radius $\sigma_e=\sigma_\mathrm{ap}(R_e)$, where $\sigma_e$ has been measured correcting the measured $\sigma_\mathrm{ap}(0.8'')$ through Eq. (\ref{apcorr}).
+As is clear from Fig. \ref{compap}, we find that, on average, $\sigma_w$ is a good approximation of the velocity dispersion within the effective radius $\sigma_e=\sigma_\mathrm{ap}(R_e)$, where $\sigma_e$ has been measured correcting the measured $\sigma_\mathrm{ap}(0.8'')$ through Eq. (\ref{apcorr}).
 Specifically, $\sigma_w-\sigma_e$ is, on average, for the four clusters, $-1.1 \, \mathrm{km \, s^{-1}}$ with a standard deviation of $7.9 \, \mathrm{km \, s^{-1}}$.
-The light-weighting procedure adopted to increase $S/N$ gives more weight to the central pixels, and the resulting weighted combination of their spectra is naturally representative of the region within the effective radius.
+The weighting technique for spectral light adopted to increase $S/N$ gives more weight to the central pixels, and the resulting weighted combination of their spectra is naturally representative of the region within the effective radius.
 This represents a second advantage of the procedure, as this region is usually too small to be probed directly from the MUSE cube: $R_e$ typically encircles just a few MUSE pixels and the resulting spectral $S/N$ is very small.
 In conclusion, we assume $\sigma_e=\sigma_w$ for all members and use Eq. (\ref{apcorr}) to derive

 measured in $\mathrm{km \, s^{-1}}$.